Search

 We’ll issue a decision within the timeframes required by state1 and federal laws.

 We’ll send written notification of the decision to both providers and members.
-If a health care professional does not agree with the decision, this notification will provide instructions on requesting a peer-to-peer review or requesting an appeal.
+If a healthcare provider does not agree with the decision, this notification will provide instructions on requesting a peer-to-peer review or requesting an appeal.

 Non-formulary drugs